 In this section we describe the use of spline basis sets to expand the sposet.
-Spline basis sets are designed to work seamlessly with plane wave DFT code (e.g.,Quantum ESPRESSO as a trial wavefunction generator).
+Spline basis sets are designed to work seamlessly with plane wave DFT codes (e.g.,Quantum ESPRESSO as a trial wavefunction generator).
+Codes that utilize regular real space grids as a basis can also be seamlessly interfaced.